is a collection of anecdotes about Alaska, collected from longtime Alaskans.

 easier, safer, and more comfortable.

-tie it up adequately.
-The third day they were chased by a Brown Bear (saved, I
+to tie it up adequately.
+The third day they were chased by a Brown Bear (saved, I believe,

-believe, by my putting a rifle bullet across the bow of the bear).
-The fourth
+by my putting a rifle bullet across the bow of the bear).
+The fourth day we

-of amusement for the remainder of the trip.
-This request was answered by visual
+way of amusement for the remainder of the trip.
+This request was answered by

-threats, glares, finger exercises, and some unrepeatable phrases relating to my
+visual threats, glares, finger exercises, and some unrepeatable phrases relating

 Fred puts on his serious face and tells us about his home country: